Genetics & Evolution - Complete Interactive Lesson

 Mendel's Laws

-- Law of Segregation: Two alleles for each gene separate during gamete formation
+- Law of Segregation: The two alleles for each gene separate during gamete formation, so each gamete carries only one allele.

-- Law of Independent Assortment: Genes on different chromosomes sort independently
+- Law of Independent Assortment: Genes located on different chromosomes (or far apart on the same chromosome) sort into gametes independently of one another.

 Key Terminology